Methoxy Polyethylene Glycol-Epoetin Beta

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about methoxy polyethylene glycol-epoetin beta, please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time methoxy polyethylene glycol-epoetin beta is refilled.
+If you have any questions about methoxy polyethylene glycol-epoetin beta, please talk with the doctor, pharmacist, or other health care provider.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.